Many people with a diagnosis of dementia or Alzheimer’s continue to live at home with the right support.

 • Install sensors that tell you when someone has gotten out of bed/ returned to bed, to alert a carer during the night

-People with dementia may need assistance from a carer with toileting, bathing, dressing and brushing teeth.
-The following changes can help people with dementia when using a bathroom:
+People living with dementia may need assistance from a carer with toileting, bathing, dressing and brushing teeth.
+The following changes can help people living with dementia when using a bathroom:

 • Install a flood prevention plug, some of these also change colour if the water gets too hot